conda/conda/docs/source/dev-guide/deep-dive-install.md

 ## Fetching the index

 At this point, we are ready to start doing some work!
-All the previous code was telling us what to do, and now we know.
+All of the previous code was telling us what to do, and now we know.
 We want `conda` to _install_  `numpy` on our `base` environment.
-First thing we need to know is where we can find packages with the name `numpy`.
+The first thing we need to know is where we can find packages with the name `numpy`.
 The answer is... the channels!

 Users download packages from `conda` channels.
 These are normally hosted at `anaconda.org`.
 A